Acision: History

-Acision was born on 20 February 2007, when LogicaCMG Wireless Networks was sold for £265m (US$525m) to private investors Atlantic Bridge Ventures and Access Industries and became known as Acision.
+Acision was born on 20 February 2007, when LogicaCMG Wireless Networks was sold for £265m (US$525m) to private investors Brian Long and Len Blavatnik's Access Industries and became known as Acision.
 The Times wrote that the new entity was "the world's largest provider of the software, hardware and integration services that form the infrastructure behind SMS text messages".
 The lead investor at Atlantic Bridge (who became executive chairman at Acision), Laurence Quinn, had been one of the founders of Aldiscon.

 As of 2008, Acision had over 300 mobile operators as customers.
 Acision claimed to serve over a billion end users, and that over 50 per cent of SMS revenue was generated through its platforms.
 The company employed approximately 1,500 people in 22 countries.
 Acision was considered one of the industry leaders in providing an MMS delivery platform to content provides, marketing providers, and the like.

 In June 2015, it was announced that Acision was being acquired by Comverse, Inc. for a combination of cash and stock values at between $135 and $210 million.
 Soon after the acquisition, Comverse changed its name to Xura.